SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Example: `%deletewarn @Phxenix 123456`

 **%doubles**
     Info: Pings the doubles role and stores your ping for 30 Minutes.
+Also creates a thread and invites the user to it.
 Has a 10 minute cooldown and can only be used in our arena channels.
     Aliases: matchmakingdoubles, mmdoubles, Doubles

 **%emote** `<emoji>`